-PART 1 INTRODUCTION
+1. INTRODUCTION

-This Model Code of Conduct for Local Councils in NSW ("the Model Code of Conduct") is made under section 440 of the Local Government Act 1993 ("LGA") and the Local Government (General) Regulation 2005 ("the Regulation").
+This Code of Conduct for Walgett Shire Council is made under section 440 of the Local Government Act 1993 ("LGA") and the Local Government (General) Regulation 20021 ("the Regulation").

-The Model Code of Conduct sets the minimum standards of conduct for council officials.
+The Code of Conduct sets the minimum standards of conduct for Walgett Shire Council officials.
 It is prescribed by regulation to assist council officials to: